Preschool Literacy Activity with Play Dough

 Here are two easy play dough recipes for making play dough at home.

-This activity can be used during small group time or made accessible for independent play times.
+Play dough mats can be used during small group time, or made accessible for independent play times.

 The play can be largely child led.

-- Set out the lids, just as you would a printable play dough mat, and let kids explore the materials.
+• Set out the lids and clay and let kids explore the materials.

 Supplies